muratk5n/thirdwave/en/2024/03/types.md

 I Am CRM

-They need to listen, and approach issues from a thought framework, in a conceptual way.
+They need to listen, try not to be "right" all the time, and approach issues from a thought framework, in a conceptual way.
 They should not trust their gut as a default position.
 Trying to make others laugh is useful for them as it increases their relation with the other and helps them connect.
 I have to say in a chaotic day and age their negatives could be helpful.
 The world is suffering from info-overload, over-connectivity...
 But since IAC at a normal setting does not hear a freaking word you say, half the time, they can avoid some of that chaos.
 If they manage to listen too, selectively, in a productive manner, which they would have learned early-on anyway, they would have a leg up on most other types.
-As it stands today, politics is full of them: W, Gore, Clinton, Trump are all IaC.
+As it stands today, politics is full of
+them: W, Gore, Clinton, Trump are all IaC.
 I am not saying all of these ppl were examplary at their jobs, but they managed to climb to the top, perhaps helped by their type.